LGN520/farreach-public/docs/netreach-v4.md

 				+ Reduce 4 cm_predicates into 1 meta.is_hot to reduce TCAM usage
 			- cache_frequency_tbl (optype, is_sampled, is_cached, idx -> none)
 			- valid_tbl (optype, is_cached, idx -> is_valid)
-				+ NOTE: eviction triggerred by PUTREQ_LARGE belongs to case 1 (w/o key change, w/ value change to an inalid status)
-				+ NOTE: valid=1 means no large vaule in server
-				+ TODO: PUTREQ_LARGE_EVICT_CASE1 does not need to embed status_hdr.valid as valid must be 1 (w/o eviction if invalid)
+				+ NOTE: valid for cache population/eviction atomicity
+					* TODO: valid=0 (invalid: newly-populated entry yet not all lookup tables are updated)
+					* TODO: valid=1 (valid: cached entry with all lookup tables being updated)
+					* TODO: valid=3 (being evicted: cached entry being evicted to server)
+					* Control plane changes valid from 0 to 1 or from 1/2 to 3
+						- TODO: Cache population: controller sends a packet to update vallen and value (latest=0, valid=0) and waits for ACK -> switch OS sets lookup tables and then sets valid=1
+						- TODO: Cache eviction: controller notifies switch OS -> switch OS sets valid=3, evicts data to server, removes lookup tables, and then acks controller -> cache population
+					* Data plane only considers valid=1/3
+						- TODO: valid=0: ignore the entry (treat it as uncached)
+						- TODO: valid=1: conservative get, cached get, put/del, evict, snapshot
+						- TODO: valid=3: cached get only if latest=1, put/del set latest=0 and forward to server (maybe case3)
+					* TODOTODO: Snapshot
+						- TODO: Controller atomically loads cached key
+						- TODO: Controller only stores records with valid=1 and latest=1 into snapshot
+						- TODO: For valid=0/3, the record is managed by controller
+							+ valid=0: if being snapshoted, remove the newly populated record from snapshot if any
+							+ valid=3: if being evicted, keep the original cached record in snapshot and remove the newly populated record from snapshot if any
-				+ TODO: PUTREQ_CASE1/DELREQ_CASE1 need to embed status_hdr.valid as valid count be 0
+				+ TODO: PUTREQ_CASE1/DELREQ_CASE1 need to embed status_hdr.valid as valid could be 0
 			- TODO: seq (optype -> seq)
 				+ NOTE: SEQ_BUCKET_COUNT is independent with KV_BUCKET_COUNT
-				+ NOTE: we need seq mechaism to avoid unnecessary overwrite caused by eviction of PUTREQ_LARGE or cache update
+				+ NOTE: we need seq mechaism to avoid unnecessary overwrite caused by cache eviction
 			- TODO: case1 (optype, is_cached, idx, is_snapshot -> is_case1)
 		* Stage 2 (4 ALU)
 			- latest_tbl, deleted_tbl (optype, is_cached, idx -> status)
 				+ NOTE: one register can provide at most 3 stateful APIs -> cannot aggregate valid and latest/deleted as a whole
 					* As latest/deleted relies on valid for GETRES_LATEST/DELETED, we place valid before latest/deleted
 				+ NOTE: latest=0 means no PUTREQ/DELREQ or response of GETREQ_NLATEST arrive at switch
-				+ NOTE: even with seq mechanism, we still need latest_tbl for response of GETREQ_NLATEST (and PUTREQ_LARGE_EVICT)
+				+ NOTE: even with seq mechanism, we still need latest_tbl for response of GETREQ_NLATEST/DELETED
 			- TODO: savedseq (optype, is_cached, idx, seq -> savedseq)
 				+ NOTE: we assume that there is no reordering between spine and leaf switch due to a single FIFO channel
 			- vallen (optype, is_cached, idx -> vallen_hdr and val_hdr)